CMakePP/CMaize/docs/src/developer/design/overview.rst

    Main discussion: :ref:`designing_cmaizes_cmaizeproject_component`.

-The CMaizeProject component is responsible for tracking project information, including version, dependencies, targets, etc. of the current project.
+The CMaizeProject component is responsible for tracking project information, including version, dependencies, targets, etc. of the active project (see consideration :ref:`recursive`).
 In addition to serving as a workspace of sorts, ``CMaizeProject`` objects also collect all of the information needed to eventually package the project.

 PackageSpecification